ardotsis/dotfiles/README.md

 > [!WARNING]
 > This project is still work in progress.
 So please do not expect to work.
 Thank you 🩷

-_simple / minimal / secure / free / reproducible / efficient / unique / kawaii / menhera_
+_simple / minimal / suckless / secure / free / reproducible / efficient / unique / kawaii / menhera_

 ## Install